email: tony@lathes.co.uk

 To use the attachment the lathe was run in reverse for right-hand threads - with the toolholder moving from left to right.
 For left-hand threads the master thread and its nut were reversed, and the toolholder moved from right to left.

 Unusually, unlike many of its competitors, the Potter needed neither another slot in the back of the bed, nor a special headstock casting to use the attachment, instead the whole unit was mounted on brackets which clamped to the top of the bed.
-A neat touch was the provision of a pad which fitted on the bed and protected it from accidental blows by the heavy hand lever.
+A neat touch was the provision of a pad that fitted on the bed and protected it from accidental blows by the heavy hand lever.

 Similar chase-screwcutting arrangements can be seen on the pages devoted to the American makers Goodell-PrattPratt & WhitneyAmesWaltham Machine Works and Wade.